arcan1s/awesome-widgets/README.md

 Select one of HDDs for HDD temperature monitor. `all` will enable monitor for all devices.
 Default is `all`.

+**hddtemp cmd**

+Type a command which will be run for hddtemp DataEngine.

 **MPD address**

 Address of MPD server.
 Default is `localhost`.